polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/build-custom-pallet.md

     ---

-    Discover how to create thorough unit tests for pallets built with the Polkadot SDK, using a custom pallet as a practical example.
+    Learn to write effective unit tests for Polkadot SDK pallets!
+Use a custom pallet as a practical example in this comprehensive guide.

     [:octicons-arrow-right-24: Pallet Unit Testing](/tutorials/polkadot-sdk/parachains/zero-to-hero/pallet-unit-testing/)